sreckoj/MQ-on-CP4I/README.md

 There are several environment variables that can be provided to the container.
 Please see https://github.com/ibm-messaging/mq-container/blob/master/docs/usage.md for more details.

->Note: One of the things that we do in the example provided below is mounting the *workdir* directory to the directory inside the contntainer (*--volume /Users/sreckojanjic/MQ/workdir:/tmp/workdir*) so that the previously created certificates are available in the container.
+>**Note**: One of the things that we do in the example provided below is mounting the *workdir* directory to the directory inside the contntainer (*--volume /Users/sreckojanjic/MQ/workdir:/tmp/workdir*) so that the previously created certificates are available in the container.
 This is probably not the best way for managing containers but it is good enough for testing.

 Run:
 ```sh